jdmonin/JSettlers2/Readme.md

 #### Checklist:

-- If using the optional database, start MySQL or PostgreSQL server
+- If using the optional database, start MariaDB, MySQL, or PostgreSQL server
   (file-based sqlite is another lightweight DB option)
 - Copy and edit `jsserver.properties` (optional)
 - Start JSettlers Server